Course Selection for Year 3 BMSc

 Double Majors

-• The Double Major worksheets on the Common Course Policy page offer a list of required modular courses when two Majors are completed.
+- The Double Major worksheets on the webpage for the Common Course Policy provide a list of the required modular courses when two Majors are completed.
 The courses in blue on the worksheet are included in the Progression Requirements for each Major and must be completed by the end of Year 3.
-The minimum marks in specific courses are not indicated on these worksheets.
+The minimum marks in specific courses are not indicated on these worksheets - this information is in the Academic Calendar for each Major.

 Keep in mind: all modular courses must be completed by the time you graduate, for instance consider: